CEREBRAL HEMORRHAGE

 - arteriolopathy with leukoaraiosis and encephalopathy

-- development of vascular dementia at an advanced stage of the disease
+- development of vascular dementia in advanced stages of the disease

-- transient positive and negative symptoms (also “amyloid spells”)
+- transient positive and negative symptoms (also called “amyloid spells”)

-- positive symptoms – “aura-like” spreading paresis, visual phenomena (monocular blurred vision, flashes, teichopsia), twitching of limbs
+- positive symptoms – “aura-like” spreading paresis, visual phenomena (monocular blurred vision, flashes, teichopsia), limb twitching

 - positive symptoms predominate